2021 Best Civil Engineering Colleges for Non-Traditional Students in New Jersey

 Best Civil Engineering Schools for Non-Traditional Students

-The school has a low student loan default rate of 0.7%.
-There are approximately 3,018 students at NJIT that take at least one class online.
-3,015 of NJIT students are attending part time.
+The student loan default rate at NJIT is lower than is typical, just 0.7% of students default in three years.
+Approximately 3,018 students take at least one class online at NJIT.
+3,015 students are part time.

-The school has a low student loan default rate of 1.1%.
+About 1.1% of Rutgers New Brunswick students default on their loans in three years, which is lower than average.
 Approximately 30,054 students take at least one class online at Rutgers New Brunswick.
-7,559 students are part time.
+7,559 of Rutgers New Brunswick students are attending part time.

 Rowan University landed the #3 spot in our 2021 best civil engineering schools for non-traditional students.
 Located in the large suburb of Glassboro, Rowan is a public college with a large student population.
 In addition to being on our best for non-traditional students list, Rowan has also earned the #4 rank in our Best Colleges for Civil Engineering in New Jersey ranking.